mwlik/mwlik.github.io/aboutme.md

 ---
 layout: page
-title: About me
+title: About Me
 subtitle: Why you'd want to go on a date with me
 ---

+Hi!
 My name is M411K.
-I have the following qualities:

--

-What else do you need?
+I love CS, especially InfoSec.

-### My story
+### N.B.

-To be honest, I'm having some trouble remembering right now, maybe later?
+All external resources mentioned in my articles are included solely for their technical content; the views, backgrounds, or actions of the creators do not reflect my endorsement.